rickardlindberg/rliterate/rliterate.markdown

 * Literate programming treats any target programming language as an assembly language
 * TOC should only expand first 3(?) levels when opening a file for the first time
 * Deleting root (even hoisted root) gives error
+* Reading tool: Code can either be read in chunks or the final output.
+And you can follow links between them.
+* Undo